POL 05.30.01 – Medical and Parental Leave for 9-Month Faculty

 NCSU REG01.25.09 – Privacy/Confidentiality, Release and Security of Protected Health Information

-NCSU POL04.25.05 – Equal Opportunity and Non-Discrimination Policy Statement
+NCSU POL04.25.05 – Equal Opportunity, Non-Discrimination and Affirmative Action Policy

 Contact Info: University Leave Administrator, Human Resources (919-513-0106)